savmon120/curacao-controller-bookings-plugin/roadmap.md

 [x] Use vatsim data api to validate controller logged on for their booking [] Reminder emails / discord pings (??)
-[] Set FIR in settings and fetch stations (??) - investigate whether this can be done via vatsim api's
+[] Set FIR in settings and fetch stations (??) - investigate whether this can be done via vatsim api's [] Controller name on booking using either vatsim name or wordpress name